 SPEA places a premium on experiential education and applied learning.
-All SPEA undergraduate programs on the Bloomington campus require students to complete an internship.
+Many SPEA undergraduate programs on the Bloomington campus require students to complete an internship.
 Internships provide students an excellent opportunity to apply classroom theory and their academic knowledge base to real-life experiences.
 Students must be in good academic standing, receive internship authorization from the OCS, and complete all required internship paperwork before beginning the internship experience.
 The OCS is responsible for authorizing, monitoring, and assessing student internships.
 Internships may be full or part time, paid or unpaid; however, prior approval from OCS is always required.

 The internship program is designed for maximum flexibility so that many valuable learning experiences can qualify as internships.
 The purpose of the internship is to develop professional-level skills.
 All credit for an internship is awarded on an S/F (Satisfactory/ Fail) basis.
 Credit is not granted for work experience obtained prior to approval of an internship and enrollment in the appropriate internship class.
-Please visit the OCS Web site (www.indiana.edu/~spea/career_services/register_internship/undergraduate_internships/index.shtml) for further information on required paperwork.
+Please visit the OCS Web site

+(www.indaraed./-spea/arear savies/legister inland-jp/undagad.ate inland-jps/indexshim) for further information on required paperwork.